B00086546/github-story-2019/README.md

 Continuing chapter three added more content to the chapter.

-Added another few paragraphs to chapter three
+Added another few paragraphs to chapter three.

+Finished the final chapter, need to fix spelling mistakes.